 Why did we change the packaging?

 Supply chain issues were the main driver behind the update.
-Better and more efficient storage are an added benefit.
+Better and more efficient storage is an added benefit.
 We polled several clients to determine the typical use case for unpacking and storing our kits.
 Most discard the cardboard boxes and store each individual tube in racks.

 We have also observed that the cardboard boxes can become soft and deteriorate if stored in or near ice packs or wet ice.